moaaz-abdullah/cargo/README.md

 ## 📌 Notes

-This project is part of my journey to strengthen my front-end development skills and build practical, real-world applications.
-It was also my first project in web development, built during my academic years—specifically in my second year of college.
+This project was my first web development project, built as a college assignment during my second year, when I had no prior experience in web development.

 ---